Your health insurance contract may have a RAP Clause that can save you money

 Experienced Accident Attorneys Helping You

-An experienced personal injury attorney will negotiate to secure a full release before settlement is made.
-The attorneys of Ward & Ward, Charlie Ward and Don Ward, have over 80 years of combined experience in dealing with personal injury and wrongful death claims.
+An experienced personal injury attorney will negotiate to secure a full release before a settlement is made.
+The attorneys of Ward & Ward, Charlie Ward and Don Ward, have more than 90 years of combined experience in dealing with personal injury and wrongful death claims.
 We understand personal injury law and stay on top of Court decisions to successfully resolve our client’s legal claims.
 You may also be interested in our firm’s article about Surprise Billing.

 Call Charlie Ward today for a free, no-obligation consultation at 317-639-9501.